How to choose a perfect resort in the Maldives?

 This is the most overlooked factor by travelers when selecting a Maldives resort.
 Not all Maldives islands are the same; each has its own shape, location, and attributes.
 Few islands in the Maldives are man-made, reclaimed, or have been damaged by coral bleaching.
 If you are in the Maldives, particularly for scuba diving, avoid these islands as they have a lower likelihood of spotting marine life.
 The best coral reefs for diving are found around Hanif Aru Bay, Baa Atoll, and Ari Atoll.
 The house reefs on these islands are so abundant with spectacular marine life that you can see them even in knee-deep water.
 Here you can swim to the house reef and snorkel among the coral without needing to take a boat excursion.
 Traveling by boat to explore the undersea world is both expensive and inconvenient.

-If snorkeling isn’t your thing, pick an island with a longer shoreline so you may lounge on the beaches.
+If snorkeling isn’t your thing, pick an island with a longer shoreline so you can lounge on the beaches.
 Choose an island with a larger lagoon if you enjoy the beach but also want to go diving.
 Some resorts in the Maldives that are known for their house reefs include Oblu by Atmosphere at Helengeli, Baros, Mirihi Island Resort, Angsana Ihuru, Amilla Fushi, Ozen by Atmosphere, Waldorf Astoria, W Maldives, Bandos, Sandies Bathala, Lily Beach Resort, Vilamendhoo Island Resort, Reethi Faru Resort, Soneva Fushi, and Vakkaru.

 . commons.wikemedia.org